valsan-azerty-boi/fonline-linux-easysetup/README.md

+# fonline-linux-easysetup

-# This repo is for people who need to quickly launch a FOnline server on linux without recompiling all files manually
+## This repo is for people who need to quickly launch a FOnline server on linux without recompiling all files manually

 ### Requirements :
 - Linux (Debian 9+, Ubuntu, etc)